Newton Ferrers Estate ~ Nr. Callington, Cornwall.

 Because of no male hiers in 1739 the house fell into the hands of the Helyar family and they in turn sold it to Edward Collins.
 It was his son, Digby Collins, High Sheriff of Cornwall, who restored the house in the 1880’s.

-In the 1920’s a fire claimed two thirds of the house.
+In the 1940’s a devastating fire claimed two thirds of the house.

-In the late 1990’s new owners had bought the house again and we were asked to completely re-build the west wing back to its former glory which was entirely destroyed during the fire in the 1920’s, and the rest of the house undertook a major restoration.
+Then, in the late 1990’s new owners had bought the house again and we were asked us to carry out all the stonework to the West wing which had been completely re-built, bringing it back to its former glory after being destroyed by the fire back in the 1940’s.
+At the same time the rest of the house undertook a major restoration.

 The west wing was three storeys high and constructed using reclaimed random rubble granite and lime mortar.
 New granite quoins, sills, lintels and string courses were made to match the existing around the rest of the house.